 The Receiver successfully negotiated with the secured lenders in the remaining controlled projects of Lucy and North Bluff to re-mobilize construction to enable completion and sale of homes in a manner that maximizes value from those remaining projects.
-Motions to approve the sale closing of completed homes from these projects have been approved by the Court and additional motions will be presented to the Court in a rolling fashion as additional sales on homes pending completion are ready to close.
+Motions to approve the sale of completed homes from these projects have been approved by the Court and additional motions will be presented to the Court in a rolling fashion as additional sales on homes pending completion are ready to close.

-The Receiver's activities in November 2024 included, but were not limited to, the following:
+The Receiver's activities in January and February 2025 included, but were not limited to, the following:

-- supporting the home building operation including processing draw requests and paying subcontractors; - supporting the operations team and broker to execute home sales efforts following home construction completion; - continued settlement discussions with a JV partner after reaching general consensus on the historical financial activity; - preparing financial analysis of transactions related to Fixed Maintenance to support potential claims regarding that acquisition and termination of the Rule 11 agreement currently in place and resolution of the outstanding litigation; - preparing for settlement discussions with the former President of Fixed Maintenance; - identifying other potential claims from the principals and related companies, and from others including investors who may have received disproportionate returns compared to other investors and lenders, or received payments not permitted by the governing documents; - corresponding with insurance carrier regarding vandalism claim coverage; - pursuing claims against Principals; - supporting defense counsel for the recently filed lawsuit against the Receiver (see below); - providing information to insurance carriers and other service providers to support insurance premium returns; - negotiating a construction defects claim settlement with a contractor; - Providing information to support the Receivership's pending lawsuit against the Principals; and - terminating software contracts and planning for completion of Phase 1 of the receivership.
+• Supporting the home building operation, including processing draw requests and paying subcontractors.

+- Supporting the operations team and broker to execute home sales efforts following home construction completion. - Continued settlement discussions with a JV partner after reaching consensus on the historical financial activity. - Preparing financial analysis of transactions related to Fixed Maintenance to support potential claims regarding that acquisition and termination of the Rule 11 agreement currently in place and resolution of the outstanding litigation. - Coordinating responses to loan administrator negotiations with HomBase buyer. - Identifying other potential claims from the principals and related companies, and from others including investors who may have received disproportionate returns compared to other investors and lenders, or received payments not permitted by the governing documents. - Began pursuing claw back claims. - Pursuing claims against Principals. - Supporting defense counsel for the recently filed lawsuit against the Receiver (see below). - Successfully negotiated insurance claims and refunds - Negotiating construction defects claim settlement with a contractor.

-On October 23, 2024 Defendant Ryan Diepenbrock served a complaint on The Stapleton Group, both individually and in its capacity as Receiver alleging claims related to the commencement and management of the Receivership.
+Providing information to support the Receivership's pending lawsuit against the Principals, On October 23, 2024, Defendant Ryan Diepenbrock served a complaint on The Stapleton Group, both individually and in its capacity as Receiver alleging claims related to the commencement and management of the Receivership.
 The Receivership has retained defense counsel and filed a response to the lawsuit during November 2024.